-Empty Kingdom featured South Korea artist, Minjae Lee earlier last year.
-This time we got a exclusive interview with him talking about his background around his work.
+Empty Kingdom has featured South Korean artist Minjae Lee‘s mind-blowing work earlier last year.
+This time we have an exclusive interview with him sharing in-depth background based around his work.
 Previously featured by Millions.

 Please give a short introduction of yourself.

 My name is Minjae Lee, a.k.a Greno.
 I was born on January 11th 1989 in South Korea.

 How long have you been a professional artist?
 Have you had a chance to travel?
 Where have you been outside of South Korea?

 January, 2010.
 I might travel to Europe next year, we will see what the future holds.

 You’ve stated that some of your teachers did not approve of your art.
 What were some of their criticisms and how did that affect you?

 They said It’s too complicated, too messy, And There’s too many colors.
 I thought their opinion was not important because I made my work only for myself ( I think that’s still how I draw to this day).

 Recently I thought of creating more balance in my work, but still have to show my personality and that’s what I’m working on now.

 Do you use models for your art, or are the women purely from your imagination?